Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/o/OpenMPI/README.md

 ### Version 4.1.3 for cpeGNU 22.08

-  * A simple port of the 4.1.2 recipe, with the same restrictions.
+  * A simple port of the 4.1.2 recipe, with the same restrictions, but one addition to automatically detect the libfabric version so that it can still work after a system update that installs a new libfabric.